London Borough of Croydon

 While Croydon is predominantly urban, the borough's southern areas feature suburban and rural landscapes.
 Since 2003, Croydon has been certified as a Fairtrade borough by the Fairtrade Foundation.
 It was the first London borough to be awarded Fairtrade status.

 The area has a cultural presence in London and South East England and is home to institutions such as the arts and entertainment centre Fairfield Halls.
 Its famous fringe theatre, the Warehouse Theatre, went into administration in 2012 due to lack of funding and the building was demolished in 2013.

 The Croydon Clocktower was opened by Queen Elizabeth II in 1994 as an arts venue featuring a library and a museum.
 From 2000 to 2010, Croydon staged an annual summer festival celebrating the area's Black and Indian cultural diversity, with audiences reaching more than 50,000 people.

 Premier League football club Crystal Palace F.C. has played at Selhurst Park since 1924.
 Other landmarks in the borough include what remains of Croydon Palace, an important residence of the Archbishops of Canterbury since around the 9th century CE.
 It was known as 'The Old Palace' during its time as a school.
 It served as the manor house of the manor of Croydon, held by the Archbishops from the Anglo-Saxon period onwards.
 Its local successor is Addington Palace, an eighteenth-century mansion that became the official second residence of six archbishops.
-The borough is also home to the large Shirley Windmill, and to the BRIT School – a creative arts institute that has produced artists such as Adele, Amy Winehouse, Stormzy and Leona Lewis.
+The borough is also home to the large Shirley Windmill, and to the BRIT School – a creative arts institute that has produced artists such as Adele, Amy Winehouse and Leona Lewis.